San Antonio DWI Lawyer: How to Fight Field Sobriety Test Results in Bexar County

 1. Challenging the HGN (Eye Test) in Bexar County

 • Officer Error: Did the officer hold the stimulus (pen or light) 12–15 inches from your nose?
-Did they move it too fast?

 • Environmental Factors: Flashing patrol car lights or passing traffic on a busy San Antonio highway can cause “optokinetic nystagmus,” which looks like intoxication but is actually a natural eye response to moving lights.